akashdesale98/Deep-Learning-Master/README.md

 **Note**

-  * This repo is dedicated solely for the purpose of study, research and grasping extensive knowledge of AI, theoritically and practically.
+  * This repo is dedicated solely for the purpose of study, research and grasping extensive knowledge of AI, theoretically and practically.
   * Open to contributions and guidance :)